kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-007.md

 I've got some preliminary suggestions.
 If you meet the guy who was "Jason" in the gayborhoodand you keep his name, we might be able to get a hunting license out of this town.

-And what do we doif we don't kill this boy?
+And what do we do if we don't kill this boy?

 Let's hope he's a nice, decent looking guy.

-And anyway, we're goinghome now.
+And anyway, we're going home now.
 I don't want any part of this.

 And I don't want any part of your adventures.

-And you, Beast, you'rea convicted murderer, and I don't want any part of your adventures.
+And you, Beast, you're a convicted murderer, and I don't want any part of your adventures.

 I don't know what I believe anymore

-I believe what Randy told you, and I believe what he told you, dearheart.
+I believe what Randy told you, and I believe what he told you, dear heart.
 Whatever you believe, whatever you think is true, I know for a fact, it isn't true.